Sarajevo Under Siege Tour

 Sarajevo roses are marked spots on the streets.
 On these spots granades and mortar shells fell and killed innocent civilians.
 We have marked them with red color as a reminder of 11541 killed civilians during the siege.

 This was the main marketplace during the war, crowded with people.
-Two times serbian forces killed dozen civilians using mortar shells.
+Two times serbian forces killed dozen civilians using mortar shell.